Postcards From South Gippsland

-sit down with búl designer virginia martin and read about her inspiration behind spring summer 21 alongside personal photography throughout her 'south gippsland' travels.
+Sit down with búl designer Virginia Martin and read about her inspiration behind SS21 alongside personal photography throughout her 'South Gippsland' travels.

 Why did you select South Gippsland, Australia as the next seasonal story?

 It is no doubt that travel is on pause for many right now.
 In the past my travels have landed me in many wonderful places paving way to various journey inspired collections throughout the years.
 Due to this seasons new horizons I chose to reflect upon a place close to home.
 South Gippsland is a special place to me and I’ve spent a lot of time down there with my family beach house situated within this beautifully rugged part of Australia.
 Being out amongst the Victorian bush brings upon an abundance of thoughts and influence to me.
 I love escaping the hustle and bustle of city life to a place where every-day distractions fade away.
 It’s a grounding and calming place where I can completely immerse myself within my inner visions and ideas.
 Not only has it paved way to vast inspiration for this spring/summer collection, South Gippsland will forever be a place close to my heart and good for my soul.

 What aspects of South Gippsland did you specifically pull from to create the collection?